Day 3: "Flight & Freedom" / उड़ान और मुक्ति

 Story: "Bhastrika" means "bellows" -- the bellows of a blacksmith that fan the forge fire, turning dull metal into something shining and strong.
 This pranayama stokes the internal fire, called Agni in yogic tradition.
 It energizes the body, clears the mind of dullness, and increases the flow of Prana (life force) throughout the system.
 After a practice focused on flight and freedom, Bhastrika keeps that soaring energy alive as you transition off the mat.
 Think of it as the wind beneath the wings -- the invisible force that keeps the bird aloft.

-Caution: Students with high blood pressure, heart conditions, hernia, or those who are pregnant should skip Bhastrika and instead continue with normal deep breathing during this time.
-Teacher should announce this caution clearly before beginning.
-If any student feels dizzy or lightheaded, they should stop immediately and return to normal breathing.
+Caution: Students with high blood pressure, heart conditions, hernia, or who are pregnant should skip Bhastrika and continue with normal deep breathing.
+Stop if dizzy.

-Teacher's Note: Demonstrate the rhythm first -- let students watch and hear the breath before they begin.
-The most common mistake is doing only the exhale forcefully (like Kapalbhati).
-In Bhastrika, both the inhale AND the exhale are equally forceful.
-If students are doing it correctly, you should hear a strong rhythmic pumping sound from the nose, and you should see the belly moving sharply in and out.
+Teacher's Note: Demonstrate the rhythm first.
+In Bhastrika, both the inhale and exhale are equally forceful (unlike Kapalbhati).
+Listen for a strong rhythmic pumping sound and watch for the belly moving sharply in and out.

 ---